-There are some amazing diving destinations around the world which makes selecting the best destinations for scuba diving holidays in 2012 a difficult task.
+There are some amazing diving destinations around the world which makes selecting the best destinations for scuba diving holidays a difficult task.

 However, thanks to their beautiful settings, amazing marine life and stunning scenery, the following destinations all deserve their place on this list:

 Indonesia has to be one of the fastest rising tourist and traveller destinations on Earth and nowhere in this archipelago is better for diving than the south east shores of Sulawesi.
 Identified as a bio diversity hotspot, Sulawesi is a cornucopia of marine life.
 From sponges, coral and bivalves, to rays, turtles and crustaceans; all come together in a kaleidoscope of colour.
 To get to Sulawesi, fly in to Makassar, via Kuala Lumpur.

 Bikini Atoll is a marine oasis with a dark past.
 Situated amongst the Marshall Islands in the remote West Pacific, Bikini is the most impressive wreck dive in the world.
 The USS Saragota, a giant World War Two aircraft carrier, was sunk, along with many other warships, during nuclear bomb testing during the post war years in the Bikini lagoon.

 Its status as a military exclusion zone and World Heritage Site makes for an undisturbed treasure trove of marine life.
 Permits for diving are highly regulated, but possible with a recognised guide.
 It is not permitted to go ashore, so this is a live aboard trip.
 Fly into the Marshall Islands via Honolulu, as the Marshall’s have their own air service for island hopping.